Shians/Nextflow-docs/docs/Directives.md

 }
 ```

 > **Note:** Machine type names are cloud provider-specific.
-This directive is only used by cloud executors.
+This directive is only used by cloud executors, and when set, it overrides the `cpus` and `memory` directives for that process.

 **See also:** `cpus` and `memory` for executor-agnostic resource requests.